Skip to Content

 I love this recipe so much because you’ll literally never be able to tell the difference between traditional royal icing and vegan royal icing.
 This one pipes the same, spreads the same and dries hard too!

-Since I first perfected my recipe, I’ve made countless batches of cookies to go with it.
+Since I first created this recipe, I’ve made countless batches of cookies to go with it.
 Everyone who’s tried it has been impressed!
-My absolute favourite cookie to have with the icing right now is shortbread.
+My absolute favourite cookie to have with the icing right now is shortbread, but sugar cookies are another obvious fave too!

 Adding colours